The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - Los Angeles, California

-I tried Cat Litter (non clumping) and white vinegar, enough to wet the litter through.....this was with copper and it turned a beautiful greenish blue.Eva Hill
+I tried Cat Litter (non clumping) [linked by editor to product info at Amazon] and white vinegar, enough to wet the litter through.....this was with copper and it turned a beautiful greenish blue.Eva Hill

 - Franklin, Tennessee